 While it’s nice that hotels and family provide shampoo, soap, toothpaste, and towels, your child may be overwhelmed by the new textures, smells, or tastes.
 Pack the toiletries you use at home and towels you know your child will use.
 It’s a simple way to make your child feel more at home.

 3. Practice your trip.

 For older kids, this may mean looking over the route, routines, and schedule for your trip.
 It may also mean talking about the sensory information they might encounter.
-For example, a big city can be loud even at night or might have unfamiliar smells.
+For example, a big city can be loud even at night.
+Or it might have unfamiliar smells.

 Younger kids may benefit from a pretend practice run.
 Make your home into an “airport” or “museum,” and walk through what might happen there.
 Provide multisensory input, such as playing the sound of plane engines starting up, having your child drag a suitcase, or showing a video of planes.